 Before proceeding with the online application for evaluation of admission requirements, remember to arrange it in electronic format:

 - auto-certification of the degree with signed exams (in which the following is indicated: University where degree was carried out, classes and degree programme, degree data and marks, exams taken with the relative scientific-disciplinary sector and weighted credits).
 Check whether the auto-certification, completed with all the above information, can be printed from the personal area of the provincial University’s website; alternatively, use the model of auto-certification present on this page;

 - possible linguistic certification or useful documentation to certify belonging to one of the provided cases of exemption;

-- CV and Cover Letter for verification of your personal preparation.
+- CV for verification of your personal preparation.

 Students and particular cases

 If you participate in the evaluation as a student, during the completion of the online application you must substitute the degree grade with the weighted average of the exams you have taken, and the degree self certification with the self certification of enrolment onto exams.

 If you are a student on a degree programme of the Old Order, you must fill in the online application, skipping over the part dedicated to inserting your curriculum requirements.

 If you have achieved a qualification abroad you must verify the possession of curricular requirements and personal preparation by accessing the specific online procedure of evaluation.